Half Measures: Plot

 Skyler White pushes Walt to accept her plan of laundering his drug money through the car wash.
-They continue to disagree but are able to negotiate a plan that allows Walt to have some family dinners at home as a ploy to make the Whites appear reconciled.
-Meanwhile, Jesse Pinkman begins to plot against those who killed Combo Ortega.
-He buys blue meth from the gang responsible, confirming that Combo's killers work for Gus Fring.
-Jesse tells Walt and asks him to make ricin to exact revenge.
+Meanwhile, Jesse Pinkman begins to plot against the drug dealers who killed Combo Ortega.
+Having bought the blue meth from the gang responsible, confirming that Combo's killers work for Gus Fring, Jesse tells Walt and asks him to make ricin to exact revenge.
 Although Walt appears troubled by the gang's use of children, he dismisses the plan.
-Jesse says, "I’m doing it.
-With or without you."
+Jesse replies he will kill them with or without help.

 Convinced Jesse is likely to do something rash, Walt visits Saul Goodman and they plan to have Jesse jailed, albeit briefly, to cool down.
 Meanwhile, Marie Schrader wheels Hank out of the hospital, after betting she can arouse him during a sponge bath.

-Mike Ehrmantraut makes an unannounced visit to Walt at home, explaining Saul's plan is not feasible, and that Gus is unaware of Jesse's intentions, but will "take it as a problem."
-A former Philly cop, Mike laments over showing mercy to a burly, continually abusive drunkard, who killed his tiny, frail wife.
-Mike tells Walt he chose a "half measure" instead of killing the husband, and warns: "No more half measures."
+Mike Ehrmantraut makes an unannounced visit to Walt at home and reveals he also works for Gus, who would "take it as a problem" if Jesse would be jailed.
+Mike then tells Walt a story from his years as a cop, in which he laments showing mercy to an alcoholic, continually-abusive husband who subsequently killed his wife.
+Mike tells Walt he chose a "half measure" by giving the husband a warning instead of killing him on the spot, and warns: "No more half measures, Walter."

-Jesse plants ricin in burgers intended for Combo's killers, and Wendy, a local prostitute, attracts two of Gus' street dealers.
-However, Mike and Victor stop Jesse and bring him to a meeting with Gus, Walt, and the two targeted dealers.
-After tense negotiations, the dealers agree to stop using children as pawns, and Jesse agrees to "keep the peace."
-Later Jesse will not return Walt's phone calls.
+Jesse plants ricin in hamburgers intended for Gus' dealers but is unable to find them at their usual location.
+He is stopped by Mike and Victor who bring him to a meeting with Gus, Walt, and the two targeted dealers.
+After tense negotiations, Gus promises his dealers will stop using children as pawns, and Jesse reluctantly promises to "keep the peace."
+On their way back, Walt tries to calm down the furious Jesse, who refuses to respond.

-That night, Tomás is killed, and Jesse and his girlfriend Andrea rush to the scene.
-He realizes the two street dealers have killed Tomás as he is no longer of value to them.
-During dinner with his family, Walt learns the same news on TV and abruptly leaves.
-Jesse, in his car, near their territory, watches them and snorts methamphetamine for the first time since rehab.
-He grabs a gun from under his seat and slowly approaches the two dealers.
-As Jesse draws his gun, the dealers do likewise.
+That night, Tomás, the eleven year old boy who was dealing drugs, is killed.
+Tomás' sister Andrea rushes to the scene along with Jesse, who realizes the two street dealers have executed Tomás, as he is no longer of value to them.
+The next day, Jesse fails to show up for a cooking session with Walt, who decides to start without him.
+During dinner with his family, Walt learns about Tomás' murder on TV and abruptly leaves his house.

+Jesse watches the dealers from afar and snorts meth for the first time since rehab, breaking his sobriety.
+He draws his gun and slowly approaches the two dealers, who draw their own guns and prepare for a confrontation.
 Suddenly, Walt plows into both dealers with his car, killing one and badly injuring the other.
-Walt gets out of his car, picks up the injured dealer's gun, and shoots him dead.

-Walt then tells an utterly shocked Jesse one word: "Run.".
+Walt gets out of his car, picks up the injured dealer's gun, and shoots him in the head, killing him.
+Walt then tells an utterly shocked Jesse one word: "Run."